hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 > **Note:** If you are trying out with one click deployment options like railway then template is configured in a way that it will also deploy postgres + redis for you.
 But if you are going with other deployment options required environment variables are `DATABASE_TYPE` & `DATABASE_URL`.
 You can also configure `REDIS_URL` to have persisted sessions.
 For more information check [docs](https://docs.authorizer.dev/core/env).

-In case of Hasura, we need to have database type as `postgres` / `mysql` or the one that is supported by Hasura and connect that database with Authorizer instance via Database Environment Variables.
+In case of Hasura, we need to have database type as one of `postgres`, `sqlserver` or `yugabyte` and connect that database with Authorizer instance via Database Environment Variables.
+As more databases are supported by Hasura, this list could change.

 ### Step 2: Configure Authorizer instance